jakesower/spectragraph/packages/core/README.md

 - RPC style systems.
 Polygraph reads and writes graphs to stores.
 - Loosely related data.
 The schema is the centerpiece for the data layer and does not allow for this.
 - An ORM.
 Polygraph works in pure data, with no functionality attached to the data itself.

+## Outstanding Questions

+- What should be the default for relationships on resources?
+When unspecified?
+When others are specified?
+Explicitly identified in props?
+Explicitly identified in rels with `referencesOnly`?